NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 ``point2dem`` may be necessary for this low-resolution DEM to be smooth enough and with no holes.

-Note that we used ``--search-radius-factor 5`` to expand the DEM a bit, to counteract future erosion in stereo due to the correlation kernel size.
+Note that we used ``--search-radius-factor 5`` to expand the DEM a bit, to counteract future erosion at image boundary in stereo due to the correlation kernel size.
+This is optional.

 If this terrain is close to the poles, say within 25 degrees of latitude, it is advised to use a stereographic projection, centered